davide/p2p-fetch/README.md

 The `p2p-fetch` ServiceWorker needs to be installed and activate before it can catch requests, which means that any assets loaded before that happens will still be loaded from the web.

-To make sure you don't miss anything delay you asset loading until the `oncontrollerchange` event is triggered:
+To make sure you don't miss anything delay you asset loading until the serviceWorker is active:
 ```
-navigator.serviceWorker.addEventListener('controllerchange', function() {
+navigator.serviceWorker.ready.then(function(registration) {
   // asset loading goes here
 });
 ```